Akil Baddoo Preview, Player Props: Tigers vs. Royals

 Akil Baddoo At The Plate

-- Baddoo has driven home a run in 22 games this year (21.4%), including more than one RBI in 4.9% of his games and producing three or more of his team's runs on three occasions..
+- Baddoo has picked up an RBI in 21.4% of his games this year, with more than one RBI in 4.9% of his games.
+He has also produced three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.